Best Legal Document Analysis AI Tools by Workflow

 - Ask a focused grounded question.
 For example: "Using only this lease, what notice deadline applies before termination, and which section supports it?"

-- Read the highlighted sentence and nearby paragraph.
-Check definitions, exceptions, cross-references, dates, party names, and conditions.
+- Read the marked text and nearby paragraph.
+Check key terms, exceptions, dates, names, and conditions.

 - Decide whether the passage supports the answer.
-If the citation is weak, ask a narrower follow-up or treat the answer as unverified.
+If support is weak, ask a narrower question.

-The useful prompt is not "analyze this contract."
-A better prompt names the source and the feature you want to inspect.
+- Name the source and the exact feature you want to inspect.

 When to choose Atlas